 4.3.
 Decline to Act.
 For mutual security of Customer and Global Relay, Global Relay may, in its reasonable discretion and in good faith, decline to act on a Customer Instruction until it is able to verify the validity of the Customer Instruction or the requesting Administrative User.
 Global Relay shall not incur any liability for exercising its discretion in a manner consistent with this paragraph.

 4.4.
 Access.
-Without limiting the security obligations of Global Relay and Customer which are further set out in Section 7, Customer understands and acknowledges that Global Relay is not responsible for maintaining Accounts and Passwords for Users of Customer.
-Customer’s Administrative User(s) will have access rights to the online Control Center to directly manage Customer's role-based access controls and use of the Services.
+Only Users may access or use the Services.
+Without limiting the security obligations of Global Relay and Customer which are further set out in Section 7, Customer understands and acknowledges that Global Relay is not responsible for maintaining Accounts and User IDs for Users of Customer.
+Customer’s Administrative User(s) will have access rights to the online Management Portal to directly manage Customer's role-based access controls and use of the Services.
+Unless otherwise specified in an Order Form or SOW, each subscribed User will be assigned by Customer a unique User ID for access to and use of the Services, and such User IDs shall only be used by the designated Users only and cannot be shared.
 Customer shall be responsible and liable for any and all access to and use of the Services by Customer’s Users.
-Specifically, Customer’s responsibilities shall include, but are not limited to: (a) maintaining and managing User Accounts and Passwords; (b) maintaining the confidentiality and security of Customer access information associated with Accounts and Passwords, or other account identifiers which Customer chooses or is assigned for its Users; (c) all activities that occur under such Accounts and Passwords in connection with the Services; (d) Users' identification and authentication for access to the Services; and (e) the security of Customer’s own Password authentication servers if Customer’s servers are used by Customer as part of the login authentication process.
+Specifically, Customer’s responsibilities shall include, but are not limited to: (a) maintaining and managing User Accounts and User IDs; (b) maintaining the confidentiality and security of Customer access information associated with Accounts and User IDs, or other account identifiers which Customer chooses or is assigned for its Users; (c) all activities that occur under such Accounts and User IDs in connection with the Services; (d) Users identification and authentication for access to the Services; and (e) the security of Customer’s own password authentication servers if Customer’s servers are used by Customer as part of the login authentication process.
+Global Relay may immediately suspend access to the Services if (i) Global Relay reasonably believes that a User or Customer is in material breach of this Agreement; (ii) a User or Customer engages in excessive utilization of the Services which affects, or is reasonably likely (in Global Relay’s sole opinion) to affect the availability, quality, or performance of Global Relay Systems or Services; or (iii) Global Relay in good faith suspects that any unauthorized third party has gained access to the Services using a credential issued to Customer.

 4.6.
 Acceptable Use Policy.
 Customer acknowledges that the Services provided to Customer pursuant to the Agreement are also subject to, and Customer agrees that it shall comply with, Global Relay’s Acceptable Use Policy located at http://www.globalrelay.com/policies/acceptable-use, as updated from time to time.